-Potassium is a mineral in a variety of foods, and it plays many important roles in the body, including keeping fluid levels balanced.
+Potassium is a mineral found in a variety of foods, and it plays many important roles in the body, including keeping fluid levels balanced.

 This article looks at why and for whom monitoring dietary potassium is important.
 It also explores which foods to eat, which to avoid, and how to prepare foods so that they contain less of the mineral.

-Making dietary changes can help limit potassium levels, but it is important to keep in mind that the nutrient is crucial for health.
+However, it is important to keep in mind that the nutrient is crucial for health.
 The goal is to choose foods that provide enough of the mineral without causing a problematic buildup.

-Low potassium fruits include:
+Low-potassium fruits include:

 - apples (1 medium) or apple juice or sauce